sanket-dm/fedora-setup-script/README.md

 **Fedora 32 Workstation Setup Script**

-Special thanks to Tobias's script.
+Special thanks to Tobias's script for some of the tweaks.

 This script will add essential and required features to a freshly installed Fedora 32 installation.